profile-pic

 AI-interview Questions & Answers

-So, my name is Yogesh Choudhury, and I pursued my graduation in 2013, B. Tech with Information Technology in major from Ghaziabad, India.
-In 2014, I'm working as an Android developer, and I worked on lots of projects and applications.
-In my last organization, I was working as a technical lead over there in AlgoWorks, where I used to manage the team of 10 Android developers over there.
-And now, here in my current organization is Gartner, and in Gartner, we are, I'm working as a senior software engineer over here, and my roles and responsibilities is to like end to end support and end to end development and delivery of the build of the application.
-Like we are working on a Gartner project, where we get the requirements from product, and we analyze the solution, we present the solution in our technical groups, and then we implement the solution, and after that, we monitor the performance and try to, like if there is any critical issue, we resolve that as well.
-I resolve that as well.
-So it's an overall team responsibility, I'm working on the part of the team over here.
+So, my name is Yogesh Choudhury, and I pursued my graduation in 2013 with a B. Tech in Information Technology from Ghaziabad, India.
+In 2014, I was working as an Android developer, and I worked on many projects and applications.
+In my last organization, AlgoWorks, I was working as a technical lead, where I managed a team of 10 Android developers.
+Now, in my current organization, Gartner, I work as a senior software engineer, and my roles and responsibilities include end-to-end support and end-to-end development and delivery of the application build.
+We are working on a Gartner project, where we receive the requirements from the product team, analyze the solution, present it in our technical groups, implement the solution, and then monitor the performance.
+If there's any critical issue, we resolve it.
+It's an overall team responsibility, and I'm working on the part of the team.
 Thank you.

-So, in Android, the modification, we have CDT, Compatible Device Development Certification from the Google.
-So, we have CTS tests and we need to pass the CDT, CDD Pass Certification, so if we are doing any, if we are going with the, you can say, standard of the Google that is established by the Googles or any, like you can say, OEM or what is vendor, right, so if they, whatever the vendor, if we follow all the guidelines and rules that are specified by the vendor.
-Like in Android, in Tinker Well, let's say an example of Tinker Well 2, so I have experience on that, working on the Tinker Well 2 motherboard, so if we are going with that, so we need to pass all the, like CDT test and CTS test to like, that can not negatively affect my security privacy and whenever I'm rewriting a service, so I need to have security enhanced Linux policy files for, so that is, I think, .te file, in that we write the security compliance rules.
-So, we need to follow all these things and we need to pass the security test for that, so in the CDT, there are some pre-defined, pre-written, like test cases from Google, so we need to pass all those test cases to, to pass the security certification or like the certification so that we can sell that to any OEM or vendor.
+So, in Android, the modification, we have CDT, which is Compatible Device Development Certification from Google.
+We have CTS tests and we need to pass the CDT, CDD Pass Certification.
+If we are doing any modifications, if we are going with the standard of Google that is established by Google or any OEM or vendor, right?
+So, if the vendor specifies certain guidelines and rules, we need to follow all of those.
+In Android, an example of this is the Tinker Well, let's say Tinker Well 2.
+I have experience working on the Tinker Well 2 motherboard.
+If we are going with that, we need to pass all the CDT and CTS tests to ensure that it does not negatively affect security or privacy whenever I'm rewriting a service.
+I need to have security-enhanced Linux policy files for that, specifically in a.te file where we write security compliance rules.
+We need to follow all these things and pass the security test for that.
+In the CDT, there are some pre-defined, pre-written test cases from Google that we need to pass to obtain the security certification or certification, which is required to sell to any OEM or vendor.

-so what would you your method from India okay so inter-process communication is basically two process can communicate with each other so Android is basically the Linux based platform so in that we if we are implementing a new service so we need to create that service and then we need to create the the BP file with that service in that BP file we define the service files and source files and then we need to write a IDL for that service so that it can be used by any other like service or the application and then we need to write a security SE Linux policy rules for that service that file we need to write and we need to define those into our manifest file and compelled compatibility XML then we can that these are the process to write a new service in USB and if like everything is fine then we can write we can read that service into our application or through our native application so these are the steps so the IDL and the service file so it could be like in and we need to have like interfaces defined in IDL so yeah we need to follow all these steps to write a new service in USB
+so what would you do in India okay so inter-process communication is basically two processes can communicate with each other so Android is basically a Linux-based platform so in that we if we are implementing a new service so we need to create that service and then we need to create the BP file with that service in that BP file we define the service files and source files and then we need to write an IDL for that service so that it can be used by any other like service or the application and then we need to write a security SE Linux policy rule for that service that file we need to write and we need to define those into our manifest file and compile compatibility XML then we can use these are the process to write a new service in Android and if like everything is fine then we can write we can read that service into our application or through our native application so these are the steps so the IDL and the service file so it could be like an interface and we need to have like interfaces defined in IDL so yeah we need to follow all these steps to write a new service in Android.

 So, in unit test cases, we can write unit test cases in our Android.
-There are some predefined unit test cases written in open source platform.
+There are some predefined unit test cases written in an open-source platform.
 So we can leverage those as well.
-So we can write our unit test cases like, we can use JUnit4, that is the Java library that provides us the support to write the unit test cases in Android, and we can use MockItTo to mock the object, so that is for like, if we have any dependency for any other class or the library, so we can mock the response.
-Because our unit test cases have a single response, it should have like, if it is failed, it is just failed because of logic, it should not be dependent on any other component.
-So that is why we mock the response, we mock the object, and then if you want to write any like instrumentation test cases for that, we can use Espresso, in that we can say, in the Espresso, we can write that code for views or clicks, and we can do that with the help of Espresso library.
-In the, like we can leverage both functional and unit test cases to avoid like performance bottlenecks.
-So if you want to see any performance impact, so we can use the tools like the LeakCanary for the leak management, memory management, and then we can check app inspection tools for network request and response, and then we can use Android Profiler tool to check the CPU management or the memory management, how much memory our application is consuming.
-So we can check these, and we can write unit test cases and instrumentation test cases in our Android to leverage.
+We can write our unit test cases like we can use JUnit4, which is the Java library that provides support to write unit test cases in Android, and we can use Mockito to mock objects.
+This is for when we have any dependency on another class or library, so we can mock the response.
+Because our unit test cases should have a single response, it should fail due to logic, not due to any other component.
+So that's why we mock the response, we mock the object, and then if we want to write any instrumentation test cases for that, we can use Espresso.
+In Espresso, we can write code for views or clicks, and we can do that with the help of the Espresso library.
+We can leverage both functional and unit test cases to avoid performance bottlenecks.
+So if we want to see any performance impact, we can use tools like LeakCanary for leak management and memory management, and then we can check app inspection tools for network requests and responses.
+We can also use the Android Profiler tool to check CPU management or memory management, how much memory our application is consuming.
+We can check these, and we can write unit test cases and instrumentation test cases in our Android to leverage.

-and we are using a for loop 0 to 10 and then we are like whatever the data we are adding 1 to that data pointer and what is the memory location of that data we are adding 1 plus 1 to that pointer and then we are locking let unwrap so I think the thoughts are wrong with this use of mutex here so I think we can if we are adding the memory location adding into the memory location instead of that we can add to that to the data itself we don't need to add the memory location because the memory location gives us the location of the memory heap location or whatever location it can be in a stack stack I think stack is the right so if we are adding to them to the to the memory location so that will increase the like that will not increase the data that will increase the memory location value not the actual data
+and we are using a for loop 0 to 10 and then we are adding whatever the data we are adding 1 to that data pointer and what is the memory location of that data we are adding 1 plus 1 to that pointer and then we are locking let unwrap so I think the thoughts are wrong with this use of mutex here so I think we can if we are adding the memory location adding into the memory location instead of that we can add to that to the data itself we don't need to add the memory location because the memory location gives us the location of the memory heap location or whatever location it can be in a stack is the right term so if we are adding to it to the memory location so that will increase the like that will not increase the data that will increase the memory location value not the actual data

 What is proposed to do is the risk of breaking changes and refactoring critical OSP components.
-So if we are refactoring the critical OSP components, so we should like avoid minimum avoid doing changes or do the minimum changes to the vendor component or the ODM component.
-So instead of that we can we can write our own components in our in our device folder.
-So that that is from the like the OEM or the custom original device manufacturer.
-So that is the ODM.
-So we can we need to write on the ODM files not the other files.
-So we can write like this and we need to like check the test cases like if they are falling failing or not.
-So if we are doing any change we need to do those changes iteratively and we need to have proper strategy and we need to have check test cases for that like if any functionality is breaking so with that if the test cases are not failing so that means the functionality is not is not breaking.
-So that we can do so instead of what I say is instead of directly changing to the vendor or like the Google source code we need to have our separate component packages and separate sub packages into that and then we can write android zoom file and android bb file to add our packages to those like the build process so like this we can do.
-For testing we don't need to for like write whole images so using the mm command we can test a module we don't need to write like build the images for all the modules and then we need to test that images.
+So if we are refactoring the critical OSP components, we should avoid making changes or do the minimum changes to the vendor component or the ODM component.
+So instead of that, we can write our own components in our device folder.
+That is from the OEM or the custom original device manufacturer, which is the ODM.
+We can write to the ODM files, not the other files.
+We can write like this and need to check the test cases to see if they are failing or not.
+If we make any changes, we need to do them iteratively and have a proper strategy, and we need to have test cases to check if any functionality is breaking.
+If the test cases are not failing, that means the functionality is not breaking.
+Instead of directly changing the vendor or Google source code, we need to have our separate component packages and separate subpackages.
+Then we can write the Android zoom file and Android bb file to add our packages to those in the build process, like this.
+For testing, we don't need to write whole images.
+Using the mm command, we can test a module without needing to build the images for all the modules and then test them.